tazrog/PyCoCoTape/README.md

 The PyCoCoTape console should be showing on your PC with teh optins screen open

 Recording.
-TO record from the option menu, just the letter [r] (do not includd brakets) and then follow with a file name and press enter. (i.e. rCoCo and press enter and this will start a recorfing a tape named CoCo.)
+To record from the option menu, just the letter [r] (do not includd brakets) and then follow with a file name and press enter. (i.e. rCoCo and press enter and this will start a recorfing a tape named CoCo.)
 Then execute CSAVE on your CoCo.
 Once teh CoCO CSAVE is complete.
 Press [q] on the PC to stop the recording.

 Playback.
 To playback a tape.
 You may need to swap the headphone and mic adapters on the PC.
 Executer a CLOAD on your CoCo.
 On the PC from the main menu, press [p] and the filen name/ (i.e. pcoco will playback the tape name coco.)
+PLease note the files will be saved witht eh prefix "tape_".
+When typing in the name to be played you do not need to type the words "tape_".

 Settings.
 It make take some trial and error to get the volume and amplify seetings correct.
 PC sound systems vary so what works on one PC may not work on another.